 The Group's biological assets consist of trees, plants and flowers located at the Group's nurseries in the PRC and Hong Kong.
-The change in fair value of the biological assets for the years ended 31 December 2020 and 2019 were approximately loss of HK\$4.0 million and gain of HK\$5.0 million respectively.
-The decrease in fair value was mainly due to the decrease in market prices.
-The Group continued to store and plant these biological assets in the nurseries for future landscaping projects.
+The change in fair value of the biological assets for the years ended 31 December 2021 and 2020 were approximately loss of HK\$4.2 million and HK\$4.0 million respectively.
+The decrease in fair value was mainly due to the decrease in demand in new landscaping contracts and sales market affected by the COVID-19 pandemic.